Unwanted Sides Of Rain, Cold And Snow Could Complicate Thanksgiving Travel

 Nationally, the average price of a gallon of regular gas is $2.60 as of Wednesday.
 Fueling up is priciest in Hawaii, at about $3.82 a gallon, followed by California at $3.63.
 You can find the cheapest gas in Missouri, at $2.24 a gallon, according to AAA, followed by Delaware at $2.27.

-From Wednesday through the weekend, AAA predicts more than 54 million people in the U.S. will travel 50 miles or more — a 4.8 percent rise over last year and the highest number of travelers since 2005.
+From Wednesday through the weekend, AAA predicts that more than 54 million people in the U.S. will travel 50 miles or more — a 4.8 percent rise over last year and the highest number of travelers since 2005.
 The vast majority will be on the roadways, while around 4 million will fly, AAA forecasts.

 Airlines for America, an industry trade association, says that a record 30.6 million passengers will travel on U.S. airlines during a 12-day Thanksgiving air travel period.
 That's up from last year's estimated 29 million passengers.
 The group said cheaper airfare is contributing to the increase.